S3 method for class 'bsims_transcript'

 estimate(object, ...)

-# S3 method for bsims_transcript
+# S3 method for class 'bsims_transcript'

 Arguments